Ashleyyy66/project/README.md

 ---
 ### Creating a Benchmark: Normalized Difference Water Index (NDWI)
-The NDWI was first introduced by McFeeters (1996) to map open water bodies by comparing green and near-infrared reflectance.
+The NDWI was first introduced by Xu (2006) to map open water bodies by comparing green and near-infrared reflectance.
 NDWI index is often used synonymously with the NDMI index as referenced above.
 Here we adopt the following convention:

 $$
 \text{NDWI} = \frac{\text{Green} - \text{NIR}}{\text{Green} + \text{NIR}}